pedronachtigall/ToxCodAn-Genome/Tutorial/README.md

 A quick tutorial to use ToxCodAn-Genome.

-- Download the [Balt_test.fasta] file.
-It is composed by 18 loci of toxins present in the *Bothrops alternatus* genome.
+- Download the [Balt_test.fasta](https://github.com/pedronachtigall/ToxCodAn-Genome/blob/main/Tutorial/Balt_test.fasta) file.
+It is composed of 18 genomic loci of toxins identified in the *Bothrops alternatus* genome.

 - Download the Viperidae toxin database [here].